Do you believe in magic?!

 4. Teach Your Classmates About Compost

-- Students can use this handy script – our Student Composting Education Script – to teach their peers why composting is important, which food scraps can be composted and how to sort their food waste.
+- You can use this handy script – our Student Composting Education Script – to teach your peers why composting is important, which food scraps can be composted and how to sort their food waste.

-- Ideal ways to get the message to your school are by hosting a school assembly, giving classroom presentations, creating a video (and/or use the video link provided earlier!) to be distributed to students or shown in class.
+- You can get the message to your school by hosting a school assembly, giving classroom presentations, creating a video (and/or use the video link provided earlier!) to be share with students or shown in class.

 5. Plan Where Students Will Collect Food Waste

-- Obtain or purchase buckets or cans that will be used only as a “food waste” receptacle.
+- Get or purchase buckets or cans that will be used only as a “food waste” container.